-Brisbane is no stranger to natural splendours and kooky country villages waiting at the end of spectacular scenic drives, but not all Brisbane road trip destinations are made equal.
-After all, a road trip can just as easily be a disaster as it is the perfect chance for some much-need R and R (we’re looking at you forced childhood road trips!).
+Brisbane is no stranger to natural splendours and picturesque country villages waiting at the end of spectacular scenic drives, but not all Brisbane road trip destinations are made equal.
+After all, a road trip can just as easily be a disaster (and a waste of your precious weekend) if you don't put the planning in beforehand.

-Luckily, we’ve totally got your back with six stunning road trip options that’ll turn your weekday frown upside down.
-All you have to do is pack the car!
+Luckily, we’ve totally got your back with seven stunning road trips around Brisbane that showcase the natural wonders right on our doorstep.
+All you have to do is pack the car snacks.

 Beach driving is only the beginning when it comes to the many adventures to be had on Fraser Island with a set of (4WD) wheels.
-Around a four hour drive from sunny Brisbane 9koay, so think of this as a 2-day'er type scenario), via Hervey Bay, Fraser Island is home to the Maheno Ship Wreck (taking a picture next to it is a must), the naturally bubbly Champagne Pools, the vibrantly-coloured Pinnacles and the iconic Lake McKenzie, which boasts the same silica sand as Whitehaven Beach in the Whitsundays.
-Yep, you heard that right guys: a tropical paradise without those exxy resort fees.
-Don’t forget to have a cheeky float down Eli Creek, the largest freshwater steam on the east coast of the island and a popular spot for picnics.
+Around a four hour drive from sunny Brisbane via Hervey Bay (a long weekend will come in handy, here), Fraser Island is home to the iconic Maheno Ship Wreck, the vibrantly-coloured Pinnacles and Lake McKenzie, which boasts the same silica sand as Whitehaven Beach in the Whitsundays.
+Don’t forget to have a cheeky float down Eli Creek, the largest freshwater stream on the east coast of the island and a popular spot for picnics.
 Just don’t forget to keep your food locked away from the dingoes; they’re not as cute and cuddly as they look.

 The Scenic Rim

 Any list of road trips near Brisbane wouldn’t be complete without a mention of the Scenic Rim.
-Located only an hour’s drive south of Brisvegas, this massive area covers everything from lush rainforests, waterfalls worth chasing and eco-glamping that would make Melbourneites eat their heart out.
+Located only an hour’s drive south of the city, this massive area covers everything from lush rainforests, waterfalls and eco-glamping parks.
 Start with a romp through gorgeous Lamington National Park to set the tone for the rest of the trip, before heading on over to the O’Reilly’s Canungra Valley Vineyards for a mouth-watering lunch that totally ruins all those calories you just worked off.
 Next, hop on over to Tamborine Mountain to indulge your spiritual side with a shopping spree amongst many of the town’s bohemian shops and cafes.
 Finally, make your way to Ketchup’s Bank Glamping, via quaint Boonah, for a back-to-your-roots candlelit dinner while you watch the sunset over rolling plains—all from the private sanctuary of your very own safari-tent-come-glamping-heaven.
-Sign us the heck up!

 North Stradbroke Island

-If hitting the beach and getting your hike on sounds more like your thing than heading inland, North Stradbroke Island is basically heaven and it’s only a 45-minute drive away from Brisbane.
-Highlights of island life include the stunning North Gorge Walk, a 1.2km track that winds around Straddie’s North Gorge Headland and offers spectacular views over the ocean, the tea-stained Brown Lake and Point Lookout, which serves as an excellent spot to watch the yearly humpback whale migration now that winter has finally rolled around.
-The more adventurous weekend-wanderers amongst us might also want to take a shot at sand-boarding or go for a bike ride along the crisp white stretches of Straddie’s many beaches.
+If hitting the beach and getting your hike on sounds more like your thing than heading inland, North Stradbroke Island is only a 45-minute drive away from Brisbane.
+Highlights of island life include the stunning North Gorge Walk, a 1.2km track that winds around Straddie’s North Gorge Headland and offers spectacular views over the ocean, the tea-stained Brown Lake and Point Lookout, which serves as an excellent spot to watch the yearly humpback whale migration when winter rolls around.
+The more adventurous weekend wanderers amongst us might also want to take a shot at sand-boarding or go for a bike ride along the crisp white stretches of Straddie’s many beaches.
 Whatever mode of adventure takes your fancy just make sure that you stop in at the iconic Stradbroke Island Beach Hotel for a beer and parmy to top off your trip.

 Montville And The Sunshine Coast Hinterlands

 With a population of under 1000 people, Montville is a perfectly quaint gateway to the gorgeous Sunshine Coast Hinterlands area.
 Combining European-style stores selling a variety of hand-crafted goods with natural splendour aplenty, Montville more than deserves its reputation as the creative soul of the region.
-Start your day with brunch at one of many of Montville’s premier cafes, before donning your activewear for a hike through Kondalila National Park—home to a gushing waterfall and rock pools perfect for dipping your feet into.
+Start your day with brunch at one of many of Montville’s premier cafes, before donning your activewear for a hike through Kondalila National Park—home to a beautiful waterfall and rock pools perfect for dipping your feet into.
 Then, hop in your car and head south to Baroon Pocket Dam, a Canadian-esque lake tucked between Montville and Maleny that will low-key blow your mind.
-You guys, the Sunshine Coast Hinterland isn't messing around when it comes to natural beauty.

 The Noosa Hinterlands

 Need more weekend travel inspiration closer to home?
-Check out this list of 10 epic things to do in Brisbane this long weekend.
+Check out these incredible beach towns near Brisbane.

 Image credit: Antoine Beauvillan